Ann Is Grouping 38 Rocks Answer: The Shocking Solution You’ve Been Waiting For

 • How could the rule be tweaked to be more inclusive or more challenging?

-Reflection turns a simple sorting task into a learning moment Took long enough..
+Reflection turns a simple sorting task into a learning moment Worth keeping that in mind..

 Common Mistakes / What Most People Get Wrong